-- The device must be able to operate for the entirety of a basketball game (approx. 30 minutes). - The sensor module is able to detect a player's range of motion (ROM) in each plane and the signal processing module is able to compare that data to the player's normal range of motion for each respective plane.
+- The device must be able to collect and stream data without data drop for a 30 minute period. - The sensor module is able to detect a player's range of motion (ROM) in each plane and the signal processing module is able to compare that data to the player's normal range of motion for each respective plane.
 Frontal plane ROM: 23 degrees inversion through 12 degrees eversion; sagittal plane ROM: 10 to 20 degrees of dorsiflexion through 40 to 55 degrees plantar flexion [3]. - The user interface should display informative metrics that tell players how much stress their ankles are experiencing during games and whether the stress they experience could pose any injury risk.